6 min read

 Instead, prove to everyone that you are helping, supporting and working together with them, instead of judging all the time.

-Make people on site trust you by making their lives easier and simpler.
+Make people on site trust you, by making their lives easier and simpler.

 Eliminate bureaucracy and paperwork as much as possible.
 Engineers and construction professionals hate paperwork and there is a good reason for that: it doesn’t help them to get the job done!
 It’s an obstacle to them.

-He is not the enemy, right?
+He is not the enemy, at the end of the day.